 Deseeding a pomegranate can be intimidating.
-That thick skin, vibrant red juice that can stain everything and the abundance of delicious tiny seeds needing to find a way out.
+That thick skin, the vibrant red juice that can stain everything and the abundance of delicious tiny seeds needing to find a way out.
 Here are 3 ways to deseed a pomegranate.

 - Slice the pomegranate in half.

 - Turn one half, seeds side down, in your hand over a bowl and with a spoon smack the top (uncut side) of the pomegranate to dislodge the seeds.
 You can’t be gentle here, it requires a number of good hard smacks and a little squeezing of the pomegranate to get all the seeds out.
 Just keep smacking until you feel the tension in your body start to slip away and an abundance of seeds in the bowl.

 - Once all of the seeds are out repeat with the second half.